Unleash/unleash-client-java/README.md

 - **synchronousFetchOnInitialisation** - Allows the user to specify that the Unleash client should do one synchronous fetch to the `unleash-api` at initialisation.
 This will slow down the initialisation (the client must wait for an HTTP response).
 If the `unleash-api` is unavailable the client will silently move on and assume the api will be available later.
 - **disablePolling** - Stops the client from polling.
 If used without synchronousFetchOnInitialisation will cause the client to never fetch toggles from the `unleash-api`.
 - **fetchTogglesInterval** - Sets the interval (in seconds) between each poll to the `unleash-api`.
 Set this to `0` to do a single fetch and then stop refreshing while the process lives.

 ### HTTP Proxy with Authentication

-The Unleash Java client uses `HttpURLConnection` as HTTP client which already recognizes the common JVM proxy settings such as `http.proxyHost` and
+The Unleash Java client uses `HttpURLConnection` as its HTTP client, which automatically recognizes common JVM proxy settings such as `http.proxyHost` and
 `http.proxyPort`.
-So if you are using a Proxy without authentication, everything works out of the box.
-However, if you have to use Basic Auth authentication with your proxy, the related settings such as `http.proxyUser` and `http.proxyPassword` do not get recognized by default.
-In order to enable support for basic auth against an HTTP proxy, you can simply enable the following option on the configuration builder:
+If your proxy does not require authentication, it works without additional configuration.
+However, if you have to use Basic Authentication, settings such as `http.proxyUser` and `http.proxyPassword` are not recognized by default.
+To enable Basic Authentication for an HTTP proxy, enable the following option on the configuration builder:

 ```java
 UnleashConfig config = UnleashConfig.builder()